silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/05_File_Migration.md

+title: File migration
 summary: Manage migration of legacy files to the new database structure

 # File migration

+This section describes how to upgrade existing filesystems from earlier versions of SilverStripe.

+## Running migration

 Since the structure of `File` dataobjects has changed between 3.0 and 4.0, a new task `MigrateFileTask` has been added to assist in migration of legacy files.